yuhun-Jun/fast24_ae/README.md

 This experiment, measuring throughput with minimal IO, is not recommended for server-based experiments due to significant overhead from device sleep.
 The protocol overhead of SSDs can be simply evaluated on a local machine.
 The evaluation consists of a single line of FIO code.
 The operational script is `interface_NVMe.sh`.
 The results are recorded as FIO logs in the `interfaceresult` directory.
-As measuring the short execution time of FIO is difficult, for QD1, you should multiply the average latency by the number of IOs, and for QD32, calculate the time by reverse calculating the throughput.
+As measuring the short execution time of FIO is difficult, for queue depth 1, you should multiply the average latency by the number of IOs, and for queue depth 32, calculate the time by reverse calculating the throughput.
+Additionally, when dealing with NVMe at queue depth 32, it's important to bear in mind that the process may conclude too swiftly for FIO to capture performance accurately.

+Before performing tests on SATA devices, refer to the section "Testing on SATA" below.

 ### Alignment (Figure 8)
 Use FIO on the actual device to measure the throughput of 4 KB high queue depth while changing the alignment option from 1 to 1024 KB.